The Quantum Dynamics of Two-component Bose-Einstein Condensate: an $Sp(4,R)$ Symmetry Approach: Introduction

-In this paper, by recognizing that the boson operators naturally realize the symplectic Lie algebra \cite{perelomov_generalized_1986, hasebe_sp_2020}, we reveal that the quantum dynamics of two-component BEC under a Bogoliubov Hamiltonian can be describe by the real symplectic group $Sp(4,R)$, which is a highly nontrivial non-compact group.
+In this paper, by recognizing that the boson operators naturally realize the symplectic Lie algebra \cite{perelomov_generalized_1986, hasebe_sp_2020}, we reveal that the quantum dynamics of two-component BEC under a Bogoliubov Hamiltonian can be described by the real symplectic group $Sp(4,R)$, which is a highly nontrivial non-compact group.
 The $Sp(4,R)$ group is defined as the $4\times 4$ complex matrices set $\{\left( \right): \cua \cua ^\dagger - \cva\cva^\dagger = I,\ \cua \cva^T = \cva\cua ^T\}$, where $\cua , \cva$ are $2\times 2$ complex matrices \cite{perelomov_generalized_1986,hasebe_sp_2020}.
-As a non-compact counterpart of $SU(2)$ group, the $SU(1,1)$ has many properties that is similar to $SU(2)$, which makes it relatively easy to understand.
-However, on the contrary, the $Sp(4,R)$ group has no compact counterpart, which results in more illusive properties and needs more sophisticated tools.
+As a non-compact counterpart of $SU(2)$ group, the $SU(1,1)$ has many properties that are similar to $SU(2)$, which makes it relatively easy to understand.
+However, on the contrary, the $Sp(4,R)$ group has no compact counterpart, which makes it more difficult to study and needs more sophisticated tools.

 By using the property of Bogoliubov transformation, it is proven that the ground state of the Bogoliubov Hamiltonian can be represented by the coherent state of $Sp(4,R)$ group and can be parameterized as a point in a more complicated 6-dimensional space $Sp(4,R)/U(2)$.
-Even though this space have higher dimensions that the one-component case, by introducing a polar coordinate, we can visualize this space in a 2d unit disk.
-More importantly, we can show that the quantum dynamics of the system starting from a fully condensed state corresponds to a trajectory in this six-dimensional parameter space.
-Meanwhile, the explicit form of the wavefunction of the system in any time of the evolution is also derived, which is also a coherent of the $Sp(4,R)$ group.
+Even though this space has higher dimensions that the one-component case, by introducing a polar coordinate, we can visualize this space in a 2d unit disk.
+More importantly, we can show that the quenched quantum dynamics of the system starting from a fully condensed state corresponds to a trajectory in this six-dimensional parameter space.
+Meanwhile, the explicit form of the wavefunction of the system in any time of the evolution is also derived, which is also a coherent state of the $Sp(4,R)$ group.